justdvnsh/Samachaar/README.md

 * There are places where still the view is doing more work, so have to use coroutines to reduce the effort on the view

+* Ui of the audio player is not applealing

 ## Feature to be Included

 * Include tests